Course Requirements and Prerequisites

 Enroll Through MyRED

 Many jobs require a familiarity with legal concepts but not a juris doctor degree.
 They include jobs in growing fields such as regulatory compliance, employment law, contracts and procurement, financial services and securities regulation and real estate development.
 Enhance your career objectives with the Law and Business Minor.
-You will be taught by professors from the College of Law in this efficient four-course (12 credit hour) program open to both business and non-business majors.
+You will be taught by College of Law faculty in this efficient four-course (12 credit hour) program open to both business and non-business majors.
 Combining your business knowledge with a minor in law and business makes you more marketable and provides connections to new job opportunities.

 All courses in the minor require a 3.25 cumulative GPA or higher and junior standing.
 The four courses in the minor can be taken in any order.
 The recommendation, however, is to take BLAW 375 and BLAW 376 first.